 ||Saturday 16th November 2019 - Southampton Ship Show

-We will be taking a table at the Ocean Liner Society's Southampton Ship Show.
+We took a table at the Ocean Liner Society's Southampton Ship Show.

-The show will take place at The Southampton Masonic Hall at the City Centre location of Albion Place SO14 2DD.
-Doors are open from 10:00 to 16:00.
+The show took place at The Southampton Masonic Hall at the City Centre location of Albion Place SO14 2DD.
+Doors were open from 10:00 to 16:00.

 Members of the committee were present throughout the day.